InfoAmazonia/jeo-plugin/README.md

 When we want to build the plugin, we run `npm run build` to compile all the assets (css and js) to `src/js/build`.
 While developing, you might want to run `npm run watch`.
 This script will watch your development folder for changes and automatically build the plugin so you don't have to do it manually every time you modify a file.
+If you're not using lando, you will have to copy the src folder to the plugins folder, like:

+		rsync --archive --progress --human-readable --delete .src/ /path/to/wordpress/wp-content/plugins/jeo

 ### Tests